ChrisTimperley/ChrisTimperley.github.io/about.md

 My current research interests roughly cover, but are not limited to:

+* automated program repair
+* automated testing for cyberphysical systems
+* software engineering for robotics
+* fault localization
 * evolutionary computation and meta-heuristics
-* search-based software engineering
-* automated program repair, optimisation and generation
-* automated debugging
-* failure-oblivious computing
-* (online) machine learning

 <div class="divider"></div>